reidmv/dellemc-powerstore/README.md

 ### Using Plans

-Puppet Plans are higher-level workflows which can leverage logic, tasks and commands to perform orchestrated operations on managed devices.
-Puppet Plans can be written using YAML or Puppet language.
-Example plans can be found in the [plans](plans) directory and are documented [here](REFERENCE.md#plans).
+Plans are higher-level workflows which can leverage logic, tasks and commands to perform orchestrated operations on managed devices.
+Puppet Plans can be written using YAML or Puppet language (see documentation on [writing Plans](https://puppet.com/docs/bolt/latest/plans.html)).
+Example `PowerStore` plans can be found in the [plans](plans) directory and are documented [here](REFERENCE.md#plans).

 For displaying usage information for a plan, run `bolt plan show`. for example:
 ```